RL-Group5/Stable-Retro-RL/README.md

 **Purpose:**  This script performs automated hyperparameter tuning for the PPO agent using Optuna.
 The goal is to optimize PPO-specific parameters like learning rates, clipping epsilon, and GAE parameters within the Mortal Kombat II environment.

 **Detailed Breakdown:**
--Libraries: Uses optuna, retro, and Stable-Baselines3 wrappers to handle environment and PPO logic.
+-`Libraries:` Uses optuna, retro, and Stable-Baselines3 wrappers to handle environment and PPO logic.
--make_env() function: Initializes the Retro environment with a specific game state, applies StochasticFrameSkip, and wraps it with DeepMind-style preprocessing (WarpFrame).
+-`make_env()` function: Initializes the Retro environment with a specific game state, applies StochasticFrameSkip, and wraps it with DeepMind-style preprocessing (WarpFrame).
 Returns an environment constructor.
--objective(trial): Samples hyperparameters such as:
+-`objective(trial)`: Samples hyperparameters such as:
-    -lr: learning rate for actor
+    -`lr`: learning rate for actor
-    -clr: learning rate for critic
+    -`clr`: learning rate for critic
-    -gamma, gae_lambda: discount and GAE parameters
+    -`gamma, gae_lambda`: discount and GAE parameters
-    -steps_batch, updates_per_iteration, frame_skip, stickprob: sampling and dynamics tuning
+    -`steps_batch, updates_per_iteration, frame_skip, stickprob`: sampling and dynamics tuning
 -Trains the PPO agent using these parameters for 50,000 timesteps -Uses the latest reward_history[-1] as Optuna's optimization target